UMCarpentries/intro-curriculum-r/paper/paper.md

 The University of Michigan instance of The Carpentries has taught workshops using the curriculum created by The Carpentries organization since 2015.
-In that time, our instructors have found several advantages and disadvantages to using the Software Carpentry curriculum in particular.
+In that time, our instructors have found several advantages and disadvantages to using the Software Carpentry curriculum.
 Some advantages are that any programming language lesson (e.g. R or Python) can be paired with lessons on the Unix shell and version control, the lessons have been refined over years by many contributors and taught at